Garmin Vivoactive 4

 - A silver frame surrounds the outside of the screen.
 The display is protected by the Gorilla Glass 3 technology to prevent scratches caused by friction and impact.
-However, it is not recessed as on the Garmin Fenix 6 Pro, which makes it slightly more vulnerable.
+However, it is not recessed as on the Garmin Fenix 6 Pro, making it slightly more vulnerable.

 - It should be noted that the Vivoactive’s screen (as on other Garmin models) is transflective.
-This means that it reflects outside light.
+It means that it reflects outside light.
 So, the better the weather outside, the brighter the screen will be.
-It is thus the opposite of LCD or OLDED screens (like the Apple Watch) which must increase the brightness to compensate for the outside light.
-Logically, transflective screens are less energy consuming and more practical for outdoor use: the watch is naturally lit and there is no need to activate it to see your pace, for example.
+Thus, it is the opposite of LCD or OLDED screens (like the Apple Watch), which must increase the brightness to compensate for the outside light.
+Logically, transflective screens are less energy-consuming and more practical for outdoor use: the watch is naturally lit, and there is no need to activate it to see your pace, for example.